swing1001/Python/README.md

 # Python
-Some notes about Python
+Some notes about Python！
-Hold on straight to the end!
+Hold on straight to the end！